 Ok, I admit it.
 I sometimes buy cheap steaks on sale.
 They make for a quick lunch.
 Since I work from home I can just toss them on the grill and in no time I’m chowing down.
 But let’s face it.
 Cheap steaks aren’t the same as not-cheap-steaks so I often add a bit of something to kick them up a bit.
 This jalapeno onion steak topping was so good I ended up making another batch to top some hamburgers later in the week.
 Sweet lightly-caramelized onions in a creamy sauce with just a little beat of jalapeno heat.

 Next time I cook up some hot dogs I’m going to make another batch of this jalapeno onion steak and burger (and hot dog!) topping.
 It’ll really crank up any grilled hot dog or smoked sausage.
-There’s not a tremendous amount of heat (the jalapenos mellow while they cook), so don’t be afraid that the topping is too hot.
+There’s not a tremendous amount of heat, so don’t be afraid that the topping is too hot.
 It’s quite mellow and packed with great flavor.

 - 2 teaspoon unsalted butter

 - 2 jalapenos sliced thin, seeds removed if desired